CLAMP Policy Participant Smoke Tests

 2.4 Setting up the components

-We will be using Docker to run our mariadb instance`and Zookeeper/Kafka.
-It will have a total of two databases running in mariadb.
+We will be using Docker to run our Postgres instance` and Zookeeper/Kafka.
+It will have a total of two databases running in Postgres.

 • clampacm: the policy-clamp-runtime-acm db